godanny86/aem-guides-wknd/README.md

 | 07-unit-testing
 ```

+## Building for AEM 6.5/6.4

+The projects has been designed for **AEM as a Cloud Service**.
+The project is also backward compatible with AEM **6.4.8** and **6.5.5** by adding the `classic` profile when executing a build, i.e:

+    mvn clean install -PautoInstallSinglePackage -Pclassic

+## Content Reset

-> By design the **start** and **solution** branches will reset any content and configurations on the target AEM environment.
+By design the **start** and **solution** branches will reset any content and configurations on the target AEM environment.
 This is not standard for a real-world implementation.
 Review the `ui.content/filter.xml` file and the various [modes](https://jackrabbit.apache.org/filevault/importmode.html#Modes) that can be set.

+## Tutorial Chapters

 The tutorial where you can learn how to implement a website using the latest standards and technologies in Adobe Experience Manager (AEM):